Restricted Stock Units (RSU or AGA)More information

 The PFU is a guarantee of simplicity whereas previously there were different tax rates that could lead to a higher overall tax cost.
 The aim is to simplify and reduce taxation on savings but also to increase France’s attractiveness in a competitive international context.

-When the taxation applicable to employee share ownership in France is compared to that of other countries, a first significant differentiating factor is that of the tax date of the gain on the acquisition for the employee.
+When the taxation applicable to employee share plans in France is compared to that of other countries, a first significant differentiating factor is that of the taxable event of the gain realised at vesting / exercise for the employee

 In a large number of countries, the beneficiary becomes taxable on his/her gain on the day on which the shares are delivered to him/her and he/she acquires the status of shareholder of the company, such as in Germany, Canada, the United States (except for certain categories of stock options) and the United Kingdom.